 - List all the doctors (that is expert in the field that you need) around your area.

 - Evaluate each doctor according to your preference and narrow down those who seem to not meet your expectations.
-You can evaluate them based on your preferred age, gender, and their spoken language.
+You can evaluate them based on your preferred age, gender, and spoken language.

 - After choosing the best doctor among your options, make an appointment.